trahier/RL_project_sailing/README.md

 <p>After validating your agent, submit the associated python file through this link</p>
 </div>

+**Note**: Uploading the challenge to the Codabench platform is currently in progress.
+A submission link will be promptly provided that will allow automatic evaluation of agents and circumvent the need for manual submission via Google Form.

+**Leaderboard**: The leaderboard will be updated regularly during the upcoming two weeks to track progress on the static headwind challenge.

+## Phase 2: Full Reinforcement Learning Challenge (After October)

+After the first phase, we will move forward to **train** agents on several training initial windfields and evaluate them on both these windfields and a hidden test initial windfield.
+This represents the ultimate challenge of reinforcement learning: being able to generalize to an environment with common dynamics but which was not exactly seen during the learning phase.

+This second phase will be the main focus of the challenge after the second phase of the bootcamp, where we dive deeper into advanced reinforcement learning techniques.

 <!-- ### Grading Criteria

 Your submission will be evaluated based on: